 editor.tf

-: Use transform functions to modify the editor content.
-For example:editor.tf.insertNodes(nodes, opts)
+: Use transform functions to modify the editor content:editor.tf.insertNodes(nodes, opts)

 Next Steps